Frequently Asked Questions (FAQs)

 Apply online via the MRes Neurotechnology page of the postgraduate prospectus.
 Here you will find all the necessary information and instructions to apply.

-You need to decide on an MRes project and supervisor before we can process your application, so before you apply online, check our projects page to find a suitable project, OR contact a potential supervisor to develop your own project with them.
+You need to decide on an MRes project and supervisor before we can process your application.
+Before you apply, check our projects page to find a suitable project, OR contact a potential supervisor to develop your own project with them.
 Visit our Centre for Neurotechnology supervisors and Department of Bioengineering research pages to see a list of potential supervisors and their research interests.
 Please name at least one potential supervisor/project in your personal statement when you apply.

 I don't know which academic member of staff I wish to be supervised by...